top of page

 We will hit some of the marshes, beaches, and rocky roosts that shorebirds prefer at the peak of their migration.
 The ebbs and flows of the season, daily and recent weather, and other factors could produce more than 20 species of shorebirds in our time together.
 Our focus will be in comparative experience, learning how to recognize each species both near and far.
 Starting with the basics, such as plover vs. sandpiper, we’ll work our way up to the identification quandaries such as the “peeps” and the yellowlegs.
 We will provide you with a “toolkit” to approach shorebird identification on your own, using a combination of habitat, shape, size, structure, behavior, and plumage to identify this wonderfully diverse and attractive group of birds.
 Migration, conservation, and natural history will also be discussed.

-We’ll meet at the public Park & Ride lot between Famous Dave’s BBQ and Cabela’s off Payne Road at exit 42 of the Maine Turnpike at 9 a.m. (please arrive 15 minutes early so we can depart on time) to carpool to the day’s birding destinations, based on tides, weather, and especially the birds themselves!
-We’ll return by 5 p.m., with an hour break for lunch (not included), likely at a place with multiple nearby options.
+We’ll meet at the public Park & Ride lot between Sea Dog Brewery and Cabela’s, off Payne Road at exit 42 of the Maine Turnpike, at 8 a.m. (please arrive 15 minutes early so we can depart on time) to carpool to the day’s birding destinations, based on tides, weather, and especially the birds themselves!
+We’ll return by 4 p.m., with an hour break for lunch (not included), likely at a place with multiple nearby options.

 Monhegan Birding Workshop